 The performances themselves were varied to say the least.
 Blanche Barrow (Emma-Jane Martin) was fiercely strong and unfaltering throughout; her stage relationship with Buck Barrow (Anthony Jardine) was flawless, easily outstripping the focal love story of Bonnie Parker (Samantha Louise Clark) and Clyde Barrow (Tom Sword), the latter of whom seemed perpetually nervous.
 Bonnie and Clyde’s relationship was wooden and forced, despite Clark’s powerful solo efforts, whereas Blanche and Buck’s was heart-wrenchingly detailed.
 WD Jones (Christopher Burr) could have been a much-needed catalyst for drama, but instead wasted the potential for tension with Clyde and was unpersuasive aside from his adoration of Bonnie.

 Oddly, all of the characters were portrayed as the good guys, to the extent that even the dubious Sheriff Ted Hinton (Gary Tushaw) was seeking to gain sympathy from the audience.
 The lack of an obvious villain and the forced amicability of every character left the performance lacking in emotion.
 The entire cast suffered from a fear of stillness and silence – traits that could have been used to great effect.

 The show has promise and should develop into something more substantial than it is currently.
 The concept is strong and the musical elements enjoyable, especially the live pieces on stage.
 Unfortunately, the play is still in its infancy and needs development in all areas for its cast to achieve triple threat status.

-Bonnie & Clyde: The Musical is on at the King’s Head Theatre until 21st September 2013, for further information or to book visit here.
+Bonnie & Clyde: The Musical is at the King’s Head Theatre until 21st September 2013.
+For further information or to book visit the theatre’s website here.